tasneemiqbal/TipCalculator/README.md

 The following STRETCH features are implemented:

 - [x] Implement ViewBinding to reduce boilerplate code and increase efficiency
-- [ ] Add at least one (1) additional functionality

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo